Skip to main content

 conda install -c conda-forge chaospy

-Then go over to the documentation to see how to use the toolbox.
+After installation, visit the documentation to learn how to use the toolbox.

 Development

-Installing chaospy and its dependencies in developer mode is done as follows:
+To install chaospy and its dependencies in developer mode:

 Testing